mlk/dropwizard-guice-example/README.md

 * How should the database be handled?
  * Not HA - What storage should be used?
  * Built via Hibernate (is that good for production?)
+* The Chat page (WebSockets with Atmosphere) is not clustered.
+This [can be done](https://github.com/Atmosphere/atmosphere/wiki/Configuring-Atmosphere-for-the-Cloud), but was out of scope for this work.

 Building & running locally